Shropshire Beekeepers' Association

 Being a beekeeper is a rewarding and fascinating activity.
 However, it also involves a significant investment of money and effort, especially in the early stages.
 Like any livestock, bees need looking after carefully if they are to be healthy, contented and productive.
 Anyone interested in exploring further is therefore strongly advised to learn more about what is involved, both in theory and practice, before taking the plunge.

-If you like what you see, the next step should be to enrol for our Beginners' Course.
-This includes essential basic theory about the life of a honeybee colony and the role of the beekeeper, together with advice about choosing equipment and establishing your own hive.
-This is supported by practical work in our apiary through the season.
+Alternatively you can enrol for our full Beginners' Course.
+Indoor sessions cover essential basic information about the life of a honeybee colony and the role of the beekeeper, together with advice about choosing equipment and establishing your own hive.
+This is then supported by practical work in our apiary through the season.
 Here students have the opportunity to experience what handling bees is like and put into practice what they have learned.
 Protective clothing and other equipment is provided for the apiary sessions.
-N.B.
-The 2013 course is now closed to new applicants.
-Please revisit this page later for further news.

 The 2018 Training Course will start in March.
 Details of the dates - times - costs, and an application form, are available here.

 This part of the British Beekeepers Asociation website is a helpful place to begin online research for beginners.
 Graham Law's excellent website also contains valuable material for anyone wanting to explore further, as does that of the idiosyncratic Moray Bee Dinosaurs.
 In addition some of the websites listed on the Links page have helpful information and advice.